rpai9/rpai9/README.md

 <!-- About -->
 I'm a Solution Engineer at Aptiv!
 I’m always looking for a new problem to solve, so if you’ve got a doozy you need hand with something, feel free to contact me directly.

-Other interests: :blue_car:  Working on Engines , :computer: Tinkering with ML algorithms
+Other interests: :blue_car:  Working on Engines , :computer: Tinkering with ML algorithms, Vehicle Calibration

 ### 🔧 Technologies & Tools